 Mauna Kea, Hawaii 96720, USA

-Hawaii might be best-known for its green sea turtles, spinner dolphins, and tropical fish, but there's a fascinating area of the island where
+Hawaii might be best known for its green sea turtles, spinner dolphins, and tropical fish, but there's a fascinating area of the island where wild cows roam free.
+Hawaii Island's

 cows that were introduced at the end of the 18th century and roam the forested areas of the island.
 The massive herds destroyed crops; and while hunting was eventually allowed, many of the feral cattle remain to this day.
-The best places to spot them are while driving across the middle of the island on the Saddle Road, as well as the Mauna Kea Access Road.
+The best places to spot them are while driving across the middle of the island on Saddle Road, as well as the Mauna Kea Access Road.
+It's one of the most beautiful places for wildlife watching in the US.

 Please remember: these animals are wild, and these lands are precious.
-You can help keep yourself, other visitors safe, and wildlife safe by setting a good example and following general “leave no trace” principles, as well as the following hiking etiquette guidelines:
+You can help keep yourself, other visitors, and wildlife safe by setting a good example and following general “leave no trace” principles, as well as the following hiking etiquette guidelines:

 Remember to treat wildlife with proper caution and respect.